 We started by reading the literature, researching the claims of different manufacturers and then poured over feedback from customers such as yourself.
 We bought the best models and used them extensively at every moment we could.
 We hiked, camped, cooked, kayaked, took them to work, lent them to friends and used them at home.

 To remove some of the user bias, Leslie and Sara also enlisted a crew of fellow adventurers to ensure we got the most use and feedback out of our sporks.
 (Adventurous) nurses, principals, toddlers, teenagers, parents and tour guides were all asked to eat with the sporks and share their experiences so that we could present a comprehensive report to you.

 First and foremost, utensils are for eating.
 We flushed out the idiosyncrasies of each product by consuming a variety of different food types, from ramen noodles to scrambled eggs to almond butter to steak, to see how well they handled.
 We evaluated them for their comfort in the hand and mouth.
-We also used a syringe to fill the bowl of each product with a measured amount of ccs until the surface tension broke to flush out the maximum liquid carrying capacity of each model.
+We also used a syringe to fill the bowl of each product with a measured amount of ccs until the surface tension broke to evaluate the maximum liquid carrying capacity of each model.

-To find out how they handled with regular use, we used them a lot.
-For many meals and many miles, we used each model to assess the wear and tear caused by normal use.
+To find out how they handled with regular use, we used them frequently.
+For many meals and many miles, we tested each model to assess the wear and tear caused by normal use.
 We then set up a break-test to help find the limit to their strength.
 We clamped each spork to a table using a c-clamp.
 The clamp was positioned on the handle where you would normally grasp it with your hand, leaving the bowl hanging over the edge of the table.
 We then hung a water jug with 1 to 10 lbs of weight on the bowl and assessed the model for folding, bending, or breaking.